 Second, the kimchi won’t last as long.
 This is because the fermentation process will continue even after it’s stored in the fridge.
-This means that the kimchi will continue to get more sour and acidic over time.
+This means the kimchi will continue getting more sour and acidic over time.

 Third, the kimchi may develop mold.
 This is because mold thrives in anaerobic conditions.
-If there’s extra leftover space in the kimchi container, mold may start to grow and spoil the kimchi.
+If there’s extra leftover space in the kimchi container, mold may grow and spoil the kimchi.

 Things to Do When You’ve Leftover Space In Kimchi Container

 If you find yourself with extra space in your kimchi container, don‘t fret!
-There are a few things you can do to make sure your kimchi tastes great and lasts long.
+You can do a few things to ensure your kimchi tastes great and lasts long.

 You can either fill it with water, which will help keep the kimchi submerged or prevent mold growth.
-You can also add a weight on top of the kimchi, such as a clean rock or a lid from another container.
+You can also add weight to the kimchi, such as a clean rock or a lid from another container.
 This will help keep the kimchi submerged and also help to release some of the air bubbles.

-These are just a few things to keep in mind if you find yourself with extra kimchi space.
+These are just a few things to remember if you have extra kimchi space.
 But if you don’t want to add anything to your kimchi container, you can simply leave the extra space empty.
-This is fine, but you’ll need to check on your kimchi more often to make sure it’s not drying out or becoming moldy.
+This is fine, but you’ll need to check on your kimchi more often to ensure it’s not drying out or becoming moldy.